 All you need is great stocks.
 Give Stock Advisor some thought.
-You get the top picks each month from Motley Fool co-founders David and Tom Gardner, and you can try it free for 30 days.
+You get the top picks each month from Motley Fool co-founders David and Tom Gardner, and you can try it free for a full month.
 There's no pressure to subscribe -- and if you do decide to join after your trial, it sure as heck won't cost you $100,000.
 To learn more about this special free trial, click here.

 This article was originally published on Sept.
 29, 2006.
 It has been updated.

-Paul Elliott owns Bank of America stock.
-Yahoo! is a Stock Advisor recommendation.
+Paul Elliott owns shares of Bank of America, which is a Motley Fool Income Investor recommendation.
+Yahoo! is a Stock Advisor pick.
 You can see all of David and Tom's recommendations instantly with your free trial.
-Bank of America is an Income Investor pick.
-The Fool has adisclosure policy.
+The Fool has a disclosure policy.